ghostdogpr/caliban/vuepress/docs/docs/gateway.md

   )
 ```

-Clients use the new names, while the remote service continues to receive its original names.
+Clients use the new names.
+The remote service still receives the original names.

-You can rename types, fields, and arguments, or hide types, fields, optional arguments, and optional input fields.
-Enum values and input-field names are unchanged.
-Invalid or conflicting changes are reported when the gateway starts.
+You can rename types, fields, and arguments.
+You can hide types, fields, optional arguments, and optional input fields.
+Enum values and input-field names do not change.
+The gateway reports invalid or conflicting changes at startup.

 ## Gateway limits and shutdown